YacineOuhrouche/Circuits_Repo/README.md

 ---

 #### 🔗 2️⃣ **Digital Circuits**
-Learn the basics and advanced concepts of digital circuits, covering logic gates, combinational circuits, and sequential circuits.
+My notes about the basics and advanced concepts of digital circuits, covering logic gates, combinational circuits, and sequential circuits.

 | ⚙️ Circuit                     | 📜 Description                                                                   | 🔗 Link                                              |
 |-------------------------------|-------------------------------------------------------------------------------|-----------------------------------------------------|